Selapian/Gazelle-WebTorrent-Neo4j/README.md

 I have also added Graph Visualization based on Gazelle's "Similar Artists" web.

 Finally, downloads work as follows.
 While qBitTorrent is the only client capable of handling thousands of individual torrents, and libtorrent has added support for WebTorrent in v2.0, qBitTorrent's implementation of the WebTorrent architecture has been delayed for several years.
 After struggling for literally years with getting thousands of Torrents to seed on WebTorrent Desktop and BiglyBT (which has a WebTorrent plugin), I realized I could seed one Torrent with thousands of files.
 Now WebTorrent.js begins with all pieces of the torrent deselected, then matches the "length" (size) of the file in bytes from the DB to the metadata of torrent.files[], and runs file.select on the file.length that matches the "id" (Torrent).size stored from Neo4j.

+Indiviudal files currently do not have their own torrent infoHash, unfortunately, because of the arbitrary delay in torrent-client support for WebTorrent.
+I simply could not seed 4000 individual torrents.
+So there is one torrent infoHash, which includes all your files.